chargeforbharat/LECCS/README.md

     * Specified under IS17017 : Part 31

 ## License and usage
- Charge For Bharat repository is the collection of information such as specification documents (drawings, CAD), related firmware, software etc, for each of the adopted standards by the Charge For Bharat consortium.
+ LECCS repository is the collection of information such as links to connector specification, specification documents (drawings, CAD), related firmware/software SDKs etc, for LECCS.
+ LECCS is one of the standards adopted by the Charge For Bharat consortium.

- Copyright &copy; 2023 Charge For Bharat
+ Copyright &copy; 2023 LECCS - Light Electric Combined Charging System

  This repository contains free information: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by